sideprotocol/testnet/shambhala/validator&fullnode/4 - cosmovisor.md

 export UNSAFE_SKIP_BACKUP=true
 ```

-Once you're done, `Ctrl+o` and `Ctrl+x`: To save the file. then reload the `~/.profile` file by running
+After making the necessary changes, press `Ctrl+O` to save the file and then `Ctrl+X` to exit the editor.
+To apply the changes, reload the `~/.profile` file by running:

 ```shell
 source ~/.profile
 ```
-You can verify the values set by running
+You can confirm the values that have been set by executing the following command:

 ```shell
 echo $DAEMON_NAME
 ```
-If this outputs `sided` you are ready to go.
+If the output of this command is `sided` then you're all set to proceed.

 ## Setting up folder structure